Kidney cancer usually does not produce symptoms in its initial stage.

 When tumor growth has already occurred and is in more advanced stages, the most common symptoms are pain, appearance of abdominal mass and blood in the urine (hematuria).

 Kidney cancer usually has no symptoms at an early stage of the disease.
-For this reason, most kidney tumors are diagnosed incidentally in the course of diagnostic tests performed for another reason when the tumor has not yet caused any symptoms.
+For this reason, most kidney tumors are diagnosed by chance in the course of diagnostic tests performed for another reason when the tumor has not yet caused any symptoms.
 When there is tumor growth and the disease is at a more advanced stage it may present with a number of symptoms:

 Scientists continue to investigate the factors that cause kidney cancer and ways to prevent it.
 Studies conducted so far conclude that there is a relationship between kidney cancer and the following factors: